Supervisors and Init Systems: Part 2

 (which I’ll discuss Friday.)
 Basically you use it like most of the other tools

-in this style (sdnotify-wrapper -t 60000 myprogram and args
+in this style (sdnotify-wrapper -t 60000 myprogram and args) and it will

 advertise that your program is ready after your program writes a single line to